Oral history of Lodsworth

 We have been searching through our own archive, the West Sussex Record Office archive, published books and other sources to bring together an outline history of as many as possible of the buildings in the parish.
 There are still many gaps and differing views on the histories of some buildings.
 Have a look at the progress made so far – see Lodsworth’s buildings – and contact Ian Buckingham if you have additional information.

 Tony Brooks has completed the task of scanning and digitising the first 50 years’ editions of Outlook and is currently adding the more recent editions.
 See 50+ Years of Outlook.
 He is also identifying material which should be indexed or republished in cooperation with the Outlook team.

 St Peter’s graveyard project

-The second stage of the project is well underway under the leadership of Ian Buckingham.
-We have been identifying all the graves and memorials and their monumental inscriptions within the church and in the upper, middle and lower churchyards.
-These are being published in two volumes which will be available for consultation in the church, the Lodsworth Community Archive and later in the West Sussex Record Office and elsewhere:
+This project is now complete.
+We have identified all the marked graves and memorials and their monumental inscriptions within the church and in the upper, middle and lower churchyards.
+These have been published in two fully illustrated volumes which are available for consultation in the church, the Lodsworth Community Archive and the West Sussex Record Office:

 Cataloguing the material we are finding

-Tim and Gillian Johnson have largely brought our catalogue of our growing archive of documents and photos up-to-date – a the somewhat laborious but interesting and challenging process!
-This catalogue will ultimately be added to this website, so that you can search what we have and ask to see a copy.
+We have largely brought the catalogue of our growing archive of documents and photos up-to-date – a somewhat laborious but interesting and challenging process!
+A summary of the catalogue is available on this website, so that you can search what we have and ask to see a copy.